You have Questions and we have all the Answers in the FAQ LINK.

 DOES THE DUKE'S LACROSSE CLUB OFFER INDIVIDUAL INSTRUCTION?

 There are members of the Duke’s coaching staff that offer individual instruction.
 Individual lessons are set up by the individual coaches and are not run through the Duke’s organization.
 Individual lessons are not an avenue to the Duke’s; they are an avenue to improving a player's game.
-The members of the staff that offer individual instruction are: Coach Rob Forster, Coach Jack Forster, Coach Tucker Durkin (Defensemen), Coach Mike Dolente (Faceoffs), Coach Matt Mackrides, Coach Lou Gonzales, Coach Desi Gonzales, Coach Niko Amato (Goalies) & Dave Page (Goalies).
+The members of the staff that offer individual instruction are: Coach Rob Forster, Coach Jack Forster, Coach Tucker Durkin (Defensemen), Coach Mike Dolente (Faceoffs), Coach Matt Mackrides, Coach Niko Amato (Goalies), Coach Dave page (Goalies), Chris Mandarino (Defensemen), Evan Bohner (Defensemen).
 Coaches’ contact information can be found on the coaches links.

 WHAT AGE DOES DUKE'S LACROSSE CLUB START?